-5) Some variations: In [157], the neural networks were designed to learn the relationship between contourlet transform coefficients of the low-dose input and high dose label data.
-Later, this problem is formally extended to wavelet domain residual network (WavResNet) to improve the performance [159] (see Fig. 8 for an example).
+5) Some Variations: In [156], the NNs were designed to learn the relationship between contourlet transform coefficients of the low-dose input and high-dose label data.
+Later, this problem is formally extended to wavelet-domain residual network (WavResNet) to improve the performance [158] (see Fig. 8).
 Here, the choice of appropriate transform domain facilitating efficient learning is important and usually based on domain expertise.
-For example, in a recent deep neural network architecture for interior tomography problems, [201] observed that the neural network is more robust with respect to different ROI sizes, detector pitch, short scan and sparse view artifacts, if the neural network is designed in the differentiated backprojection (DBP) domain.
-The DBP is well-known in the CT community for its robustness to short scan artifact, interior tomography, etc, which clearly shows the importance of domain expertise in designing neural networks.
+For example, in a recent deep NN architecture for interior tomography problems, [199] observed that the NN is more robust with respect to different region of interest (ROI) sizes, detector pitch, short scan, and sparse view artifacts, if the NN is designed in the differentiated backprojection (DBP) domain.
+The DBP is well-known in the CT community for its robustness to short scan artifact, interior tomography, etc., which clearly shows the importance of domain expertise in designing NNs.

 Fig. 8.
-Left to right: full-dose FBP reconstruction, quarter-dose FBP reconstruction, and WavResNet denoising results [159] applied to 25% dose FBP images.
+Left to right: full-dose FBP reconstruction, quarter-dose FBP reconstruction, and WavResNet denoising results [158] applied to 25% dose FBP images.
 The detailed textures, vessel structure, and cancer lesions are clearly seen in the denoised results.

-B. Semi-supervised and Unsupervised Learning
+B. Semisupervised and Unsupervised Learning

 Most deep learning approaches for image reconstruction have been based on the supervised learning framework.
-For example, in the low-dose CT reconstruction problems, the neural network is trained to learn the mapping between the noisy image and the noiseless (or high dose) label images.
+For example, in the low-dose CT reconstruction problems, the NN is trained to learn the mapping between the noisy image and the noiseless (or high dose) label images.
 Similar approaches are taken in accelerated MRI, where the relationship between highly accelerated and artifact corrupted input and the fully sampled label data are learned using training data.

-Unfortunately, in many imaging scenarios the noiseless label images are difficult to obtain or even impossible to acquire.
-For example, in low-dose CT problems, an institutional reviewer board (IRB) rarely approves experiments that would require two exposures at low and high dose levels due to the potential risks to patients.
-This is why in the AAPM X-ray CT Low-Dose Grand Challenge, the matched low-dose images were generated by adding synthetic noise to the full dose sinogram data.
-Even in accelerated MRI, high-resolution fully sampled k-space data is very difficult to acquire due to the long scan time, and impossible to collect for dynamic MRI data sets that are all inherently under-sampled.
-Therefore, neural network training without reference or with small reference pairs are very important in the field of image reconstruction.
+Unfortunately, in many imaging scenarios, the noiseless label images are difficult to obtain or even impossible to acquire.
+For example, in low-dose CT problems, an institutional reviewer board (IRB) rarely approves experiments that would require two exposures at low- and high-dose levels due to the potential risks to patients.
+This is why in the AAPM X-ray CT Low-Dose Grand Challenge, the matched low-dose images were generated by adding synthetic noise to the full-dose sinogram data.
+Even in accelerated MRI, high-resolution fully sampled k-space data are very difficult to acquire due to the long scan time and impossible to collect for dynamic MRI data sets that are all inherently undersampled.
+Therefore, NN training without reference or with small reference pairs is very important in the field of image reconstruction.

-One of the earliest works in this regard was a low-dose CT denoising network [161].
-Instead of using matched highdose data, the authors employ the GAN loss to match the probability distribution.
+One of the earliest works in this regard was a low-dose CT denoising network using generative adversarial network (GAN) loss [160].
+Instead of using matched high-dose data, the authors employ the GAN loss to match the probability distribution.
 One of the limitations of this work is that the network is very sensitive and, without careful training, spurious artifacts are often generated due to the generative nature of GAN.
-To address this problem, a cycleGAN architecture employed cyclic loss and identity loss for multiphase cardiac CT problems [202].
-Thanks to the two loss functions, the authors demonstrated that no spurious artifact appeared in their results even without reference data.
+To address this problem, a cycleGAN architecture employed cyclic loss and identity loss for multiphase cardiac CT problems [200].
+Thanks to the two-loss functions, the authors demonstrated that no spurious artifact appeared in their results even without reference data.

-Besides, several of the learning approaches in Section V also do not require reference data (or can use limited reference data) to provide high quality reconstructions.
+In addition, several of the learning approaches in Section V also do not require reference data (or can use limited reference data) to provide high-quality reconstructions.